darwinex/dwxconnect/README.md

 ## Introduction

-DWX_Connect provides functions to subscribe to tick and bar data, as well as to trade on MT4 or MT5 via python, java and C#.
+DWX Connect enables anyone to write trading strategies in any programming language and trade them at Darwinex.
+It provides functionality to subscribe to Tick and Bar data, as well as to Trade via MetaTrader 4 or 5 without having to code algorithms in MQL.

-Its simple file-based communication also provides an easy starting point for implementations in other programming languages.
+Its simple, file-based communication mechanism also provides an easy starting point for implementations in other programming languages.

-For simplicity, we will refer to the non-mql side of this project as the "Python side" in this readme even though it could also be any other programming language.
+For simplicity, we will refer to the non-MQL side of this project as the "Python side" in this README.

 ## One-off Installation Steps